tonipanacek/transmodernity/src/film/press-material.md

 bgImage: TM3
 ---
 ## TRANSMODERNITY - THE NEW NOW
-By Luisa Dahringer & Halea Isabelle Kala\
+By Lula Dahringer & Halea Isabelle Kala\
 2019 / 92 minutes